 If the services, goods, and/or equipment to be provided or the counties to be served were included in the original enrollment posting published on the ESBD, the contractor may add them to the contract by requesting an amendment.

+As of January 2020, open enrollment solicitations will require applicants to describe the preferred service area for providing services, but contractors will not be precluded from serving customers in any area stated in the solicitation.
+Contractors whose contracts were awarded as a result of a solicitation that occurred prior to 2020 must have an amended contract in order to provide services in counties other than those listed in the contract.

 If TWC determines that there is a current need for the services, goods, and/or equipment, TWC may approve the amendment.

 If the services, goods, and/or equipment or the counties were not included in the original enrollment posting, the contractor must submit a new application that corresponds to an active enrollment posting.